nferruzzi/gormGIS/README.md

 # gormGIS
-Add simple interfaces to use PostGIS with gorm library for GO lang
+Add simple types to use PostGIS with library gorm for GO lang

+Types supported

+- geometry(Geometry,4326)